What is a Baker's cyst (popliteal cyst)?

 - Baker's cyst often resolves without medication.

-Treatment options for a Baker's cyst
+What is a Baker's cyst

 A Baker's cyst will commonly resolve on its own, and no treatment is required.